adamsalter/sitemap_generator/README.md

 Notes
 =======

-1) For large sitemaps it may be useful to split your generation into batches to avoid running out of memory.
-E.g.:

-    # add movies
-    Movie.find_in_batches(:batch_size => 1000) do |movies|
-      movies.each do |movie|
-        sitemap.add "/movies/show/#{movie.to_param}", :lastmod => movie.updated_at, :changefreq => 'weekly'
-      end
-    end

-2) New Capistrano deploys will remove your Sitemap files, unless you run `rake sitemap:refresh`.
-The way around this is to create a cap task:
+1) New Capistrano deploys will remove your Sitemap files, unless you run `rake sitemap:refresh`.
+The way around this is to create a cap task to copy the sitemaps from the previous deploy:

     after "deploy:update_code", "deploy:copy_old_sitemap"